nader0913/nader0913.github.io/articles/homomorphic-encryption.md

 \end{gather}
 $$

-> The noise increases exponentially with multiplication: $2r_2(q_1p + b_1) + 2r_1(q_2p + b_2) + 4r_1r_2$
+The noise increases exponentially with multiplication.

 # Noise

-In an encryption scheme, the noise, represented as $2r$, must not exceed half the value of $p$ to ensure accurate decryption.
-When the noise surpasses $p/2$, decryption becomes unreliable.
-Without a strategy to manage or reset this growth, the number of operations becomes limited—numerous additions are possible, yet multiplications are few before reaching the critical noise threshold of $p/2$.
+In an encryption scheme, the noise *2r* must not exceed half the value of *p* to ensure accurate decryption.
+When the noise surpasses *p/2*, decryption becomes unreliable.
+Without a strategy to manage or reset this growth, the number of operations becomes limited—numerous additions are possible, yet multiplications are few before reaching the critical noise threshold of *p/2*.

 The limitation of SHE is its noise constraint.
 For FHE, it's necessary to periodically reset the noise as it approaches the maximum threshold.